Florida Court Records

 Red light camera violation citations are notices sent to motorists based on images captured by automated cameras.

 Florida toll violations are tickets mailed to persons that drove through freeways or toll roads without paying.
-These are infractions that do not affect credit ratings or add points on records.
+These infractions usually don’t affect credit ratings or add points on records.

 How Do I Pay a Traffic Ticket in Florida?

-Florida road defaulters have 30 days to pay for standard traffic citations issued by on-site patrol officers.
+Florida road defaulters are typically given 30 days to pay for standard traffic citations issued by on-site patrol officers.
 Failure to pay can attract additional fines of up to $500.

 Citations associated with civil traffic infractions and criminal traffic misdemeanors can be disposed of in three ways—in person, by mail, or online.
 Details of this process can be obtained by contacting the office of the clerk of the court located in the county of the violation.
 Although the acceptable payment methods may vary, most clerks collect fines in cash, check, ATM debit cards, and credit cards.